 A typical 100th Day of School activity is to have students bring in 100 objects from home.
 I’ve never been a fan because most students either forget, or the items they bring in make a mess in the classroom.
 Instead, I like to bring in a large glass jar with random 100 objects such as bouncy balls, cereal pieces, army men, box cars, straws, Legos, candy, and more.
 I also bring in a few larger items (one or two is enough) such as stuffed animals, markers, shoes, etc. Then we create the following anchor chart together.
 We look at the jar, and then discuss if 100 of said objects would fit into the jar on the table.
 First, we brain storm (without showing my objects).
 Together we then explore and make a list on the anchor chart of items that 100 of would fit.

 Another chart we enjoy doing is I can do 100 ________ in 100 seconds.
-To start this anchor chart, I set a stopwatch for 100 seconds and we sit and think about the amount of time.
-Then we test out activities that just take 1 second (jumping jacks, skipping, winking, etc).
+To start this anchor chart, I set a stopwatch for 100 seconds, and we sit and think about the amount of time.
+Then, we test out activities that just take 1 second to complete (jumping jacks, skipping, winking, etc).
 We jot these down on our anchor chart together.
-Then at the end, I allow each student to pick one activity and we test our “I can do 100 _________ in 100 seconds” theories.
+Then at the end, I allow each student to pick one activity, and we test our “I can do 100 _________ in 100 seconds” theories.
 Kids get a kick out of it!